uhi22/foccci/README.md

 ## Todos for now

-[ ] do not inject >7V into the enable pin of the step-down
+[ ] Footprint for L13 leads to complains of JLC, see https://openinverter.org/forum/viewtopic.php?p=72630#p72630

 ## Todos for Later